 The Mosaic Network is for people who are developing their expertise in a discipline or practice but love to interact with a much larger community of people, across multiple disciplines, who share a passion for building and leading new products, programs, and enterprises.
-They crave the stimulation of creating something new that solves a problem or need, but they have learned through experience that they cannot tackle these opportunities alone; they need to part of a mix of people and disciplines to be effective builders and leaders.
+They crave the stimulation of creating something new that solves a problem or need, but they have learned through experience that they cannot tackle these opportunities alone; they need to be part of a mix of people and disciplines effectively build and lead.

 Mosaic Student Leaders

-Without student leadership, there is no Mosaic.
-Mosaic organizations, run and led by students, support hundreds of ventures founded by student and alumni entrepreneurs.
-Both Mosaic Leaders and venture founders gain a tremendous amount of experience building and leading ventures.
-Yet, as they near graduation, to a person, they are deer in the blinding headlights of the careers they are about to enter.
+Without student leadership, there's no Mosaic.
+Mosaic Organizations, run and led by students, support hundreds of ventures founded by student and alumni entrepreneurs.
+Both Mosaic leaders and venture founders gain a tremendous amount of experience building and leading ventures.
+Yet, as they near graduation, to a person, they are a deer in the blinding headlights of the careers they are about to enter.
 While their coop work experiences have grounded them in the rhythm of employment, they look forward to the leaders who came before them to guide their entry into the workforce.

 Every year, hundreds of students who have been part of the entrepreneurship ecosystem at Northeastern graduate into a variety of jobs and the start of their career paths.
 For some, there will be wonderful learning, growth and job satisfaction.
 For most, there will be a lot of stress adjusting to a new rhythm of their life, new metrics for success, their bosses, and new pressure on how they balance their time .
 They look to their peers and near peers to help talk through the arc of uncertainty that is part of leaving school and entering the world of work.